hfmrow/search-engine/README.md

 - Search files based on date time (newer than, older than).
 - Wildcard, regex, case sensitive, character classes can be used.
 - Date/time display can be in human readable or classic format.
-- Modification or last acces date time display selection.
+- Modification or last access date time display selection.
 - And, or, not as logical operators may be used.
 - Whole word functionality.
 - Patterns can be splitted (at space char) to add multiples searches for each logical operator.
 - Directory depth can be defined.
-- History of previous pettern are recorded and can be erased as you whish
+- History of previous pettern are recorded and can be erased as you wish
 - Context menu to open file, open internet browser, open directory, copy path, delete selection(s).
 - Export function is available to save the results list in txt format.
 - Each function have his tooltip for explanations.

 ## Some pictures and explanations

-*This is the main screen. *
+*This is the main screen.*
 ![Main](readME-Pic/mainScr.png  "Main")

 *Search result.*